sync-for-science/reference-stack-docker/README.md

 ## Developing on the stack

 Most of the stack's components are included as git submodules, with a corresponding git repository available at the [Sync for Science github site](https://github.com/sync-for-science).
 If you wish to develop the components, we recommend cloning the component you're interested in to your local machine, and then mounting your local repository into the Docker container.
-For example, if you have a local copy of the [SMART layer](https://github.com/sync-for-science/test-suite) located at `/home/s4s/auth_proxy`, you can edit `docker-compose.override.yml` to mount this as a volume and add `FLASK_DEBUG=1` to the environment:
+For example, if you have a local copy of the [SMART layer](https://github.com/sync-for-science/test-suite) located at `/home/s4s/auth_proxy`, you can edit `docker-compose.override.yml` to mount this as a volume and add `FLASK_DEBUG=1` to the environment (to enable auto-reload):

 ```yaml
 services: